An official account of all species that have been recorded and reported by birdwatchers and naturalists in the Poole Harbour area since records began.

 Site And Records Information

 Watching the outer harbour bays in strong on-shore winds during spring or autumn could eventually produce a Great Skua.
-This is the commonest of the family in its occurrence in the area.
+This used to be the commonest of the family in its occurrence in the area, but has now been succeeded by Arctic Skua.
 Very rarely recorded in the harbour itself although one did spend two days on the Brownsea Lagoon in autumn 2017.
 The harbour maximum involving between 16 and 23 individuals through Studland Bay on 18th Oct was as a result of the famous 1987 hurricane.
 Up to five birds were seen resting on the water.

 Great Snipe